Revel in a royal visit when Northern Ballet brings its latest ambitious narrative ballet, Victoria, to Milton Keynes Theatre next week.

 Witness history in the making when Northern Ballet dances this epic new production on its world premiere tour.

 *Publicity images for Victoria show Northern Ballet dancers Abigail Prudames, Joseph Taylor and Pippa Moore; the creators of the roles of Queen Victoria, Prince Albert and Princess Beatrice.
 Photography by Guy Farrow.

 *Image from the launch of Northern Ballet’s Victoria at Harewood House shows Northern Ballet dancers Abigail Prudames and Joseph Taylor as Queen Victoria and Prince Albert.
 Photography by Justin Slee.

-> Northern Ballet’s Victoria visits Milton Keynes Theatre from Tuesday 30th April until Saturday 4th May 2019.
+Northern Ballet’s Victoria visits Milton Keynes Theatre from Tuesday 30 April to Saturday 4 May 2019.

 This preview is also featured on Total MK.

 Update 2 May 2019: Read my review of Northern Ballet’s Victoria.

 Georgina Butler is an editor, a dance writer and a ballet teacher.